jckuester/awsweeper/README.md

     aws_instance:
       - tags:
           NOT(Owner): me

+   The flag `tagged: false` deletes all resources that have no tags.
+Contrary, resources with any tags can be deleted with `tagged: true`:

+    aws_instance:
+      - tagged: true

 ##### 3) Delete By ID

-   You can narrow down on particular types of resources by filtering on their IDs.
+   You can narrow down on particular types of resources by filtering on based their IDs.

    To see what the ID of a resource is (could be its name, ARN, a random number), run AWSweeper in dry-run mode: `awsweeper --dry-run all.yml`.
 This way, nothing is deleted but